Home Articles

 Elsewhere

 The rest of the country's future looks bleak.
-According to the National Oceanic and Atmospheric Administration (NOAA), 2023 holds the record for the most $1 billion disasters in a calendar year.
-Besides being the 5th warmest year on record, the U.S. experienced 28 separate weather and climate events, with damages costing $93 billion.
-Consequently, insurers are pulling out of, non-renewing, or limiting their offerings across the country.
+According to the National Oceanic and Atmospheric Administration (NOAA), 2023 set the record for the most $1 billion disasters in a single calendar year.
+2024 brought even greater devastation, with damage costs nearly doubling those of 2023

-Both Florida and Louisiana are the most expensive states with insurance costs exceeding $4K above the national average.
-Nebraska follows this with costs at $3K above the national average and Oklahoma has costs of over $2K higher.
-Both Kansas and Texas insurance costs exceed the average by over $1K.
-Vermont is the cheapest state with a cost of $1,347 below the national average.
+Nebraska and Florida are the most expensive states with insurance costs exceeding $3,000 above the national average.
+Oklahoma and Kansas follow, with premiums surpassing the average by $2,000.
+Louisiana, Texas, Kentucky, and Mississippi insurance costs exceed the average by over $1,000.
+On the other end of the spectrum, Vermont is the cheapest state, with a cost of $1,428 below the national average.

 Homeowner's Insurance: Natural Disaster Coverage